Don’t be surprised to see the aloe flower; it is the same aloe vera flower ranging from white to yellow and red in color.

 Besides, due to its lengthy flowering period and growth, the flowers also symbolize patience and endurance.

-The most commonly used Aloe is Aloe vera, whose properties even the Egyptian queen Cleopatra had exploited to enhance her beauty.
+The most commonly used Aloe is Aloe Vera, whose properties even the Egyptian queen Cleopatra exploited to enhance her beauty.

 In many funerary practices, the Aloe plant also represents “resurrection” due to the plant’s ability to return to its flowering state from the dead!

-Furthermore, the plant and its flowers symbolize good luck and a protector from bad energies in different parts of the world.
+Furthermore, the plant and its flowers symbolize good luck and protection from bad energies in different parts of the world.

 2. Ornamental Use